 The homemade tortilla strips are a cinch.
 Take a corn tortilla, brush it with olive oil, and sprinkle with salt.
 Bake at 350 for about 10 minutes and you’re done!

 If you are like me, you like Thanksgiving leftovers…but you don’t like eating turkey sandwiches for a week.
 The last few years I have whipped up this soup and it has always been gobbled (pun intended) up!
-I adapted this recipe from a chicken taco soup recipe that a friend from San Diego created.
+I adapted this recipe to use leftover turkey rather than chicken.
 So don’t feel like you have to stick to chicken with this soup!

 - 1 TBSP olive oil

 - 1 14 oz can tomato sauce

 - 1 zucchini cubed

 - 1 LB cooked turkey shredded (If it isn't the day after Thanksgiving and you're craving this soup - try using a rotisserie chicken)

 - juice from 1 lime